NBIK15005U Advanced Bacteriology 2

 - External censorship

-If the requirement is not fulfilled, the student must hand in a scientific paper that must be approved by the teacher no later than two weeks before the reexamination.
+If the requirement is not fulfilled, the student must hand in a scientific paper that must be approved by the teacher no later than three weeks before the reexamination.

 Criteria for exam assesment